The Artifice

 The Artifice is an independent long-form online magazine that focuses on visual arts and other "unique topics."
 The website is collaboratively built and maintained by writers, with all articles peer-reviewed by other writers, with discussions about various types of visual media.
-While the platform is open to any writer, people within academia are often contributors to the magazine, which uses a WordPress platform.
+The platform is open to any writer, and it works with WordPress.

 The site offers in-depth articles in the field of film, literature, anime, manga, comics, games, television, arts, animation, and the craft of writing.
 The content is not in the style of academic essays, nor personal blogs, it is somewhere in between these two.

-The Artifice is often read and praised by celebrities like Neil Gaiman, who notes the content as "remarkable."

-Currently, the Pennsylvania State University, University of Texas at Austin, University of Chicago, University of British Columbia, University of Illinois at Urbana–Champaign, University of Florida, Ohio State University, University of California, Irvine, Purdue University, Michigan State University, University of Arizona, University of Toronto, University of Waterloo, Australian National University, University of Sydney, and many others promote The Artifice as a writing opportunity for students, staff, and faculty.

 History and profile

 The Artifice was founded in October 2009 by Misagh Alami.
-It grew from 1 million fans on Facebook in December 2009 to 2.5 million fans in February 2010.
-By 2012, the site had 4.5 million followers on Facebook.
 In 2014 and 2015, they connected with University of Florida and George Mason University regarding contributors to the magazine.

-Around the same time, the Reed College Linguistics Department, and Rowan University shared promotional messages while the departments of James Madison University and Savannah College of Art and Design encouraged students to write for the publication.
+Around the same time, the Reed College Linguistics Department, and Rowan University shared promotional messages while the department of Savannah College of Art and Design encouraged students to write for the publication.
 Marymount Manhattan College highlighted a student published in the magazine, while Villanova's English Department, University of New England, and University of Massachusetts Amherst Art Department, encouraged their students to write for it.